 Dr. Patricia Wertheimer was the sixth principal of Dana Hall.
 She had a distinguished background in public education that added an exciting dimension to Dana.
 She was the principal of Princeton, New Jersey’s senior high school and while earning her doctorate in education from Harvard’s Graduate School of Education she was part of Harvard’s team of administrative career students who established a nationally known model high school program at the John Adams School in Portland, Oregon.
 She also taught at Academia Loyola in Mexico City and at the United Nations International School in New York.

-To Dr. Wertheimer, Julia and Sarah Eastman, the first principals of Dana Hall, were heroes.
+To Dr. Wertheimer Julia and Sarah Eastman, the first principals of Dana Hall, were heroes.
 They struggled through childhood poverty, lost their mother at an early age, and took turns going to school while one took care of the household.
-They were probably terrified and filled with doubt as to whether their school would be a success.
+They were probably terrified and filled with doubt that their school would be a success.
 Each of these gentle, purposeful women affected the lives of their students; their beliefs and the decisions they made over a century ago still mattered a great deal in Wertheimer’s day.